 Stibo Systems has been providing product information management (PIM) software for decades.
 Its work has helped many organizations worldwide take control of their product information by developing a master definition that can be published acrossmany channels from Web to digital to print.
 We recognized its work with customers Delta Faucet and Masco Corp. in our 2015 Ventana Research Leadership Award in Information Management.
 In 2014 Stibo Systems customer Brady Corp. won a similar award for Information Optimization.
 I have made it clear that in our view, when it comes to use all kinds of product content and data in business processes, product information management trumps master data management.
 Delivering value to business with PIM is much different than managing data infrastructure with MDM.
 There has been much angst in varying industry analyst views on this market segment.
 We analyze and rate vendors more rigorously than analyst firms that look at them only through an IT lens.
 Our methodology and framework put business first and IT second, and that shapes how we score vendors in PIM, MDM and other aspects of the software industry.

-Topics: Master Data Management, MDM, mobile technology, Operational Performance Management (OPM), PIM, Stibo Systems, Cloud Computing, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Management (IM), Information Optimization, Product Information Management, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: Business Performance Management (BPM), Cloud Computing, Customer Performance Management (CPM), Financial Performance Management (FPM), Information Management (IM), Information Optimization, Master Data Management, MDM, Operational Performance Management (OPM), PIM, Product Information Management, Sales Performance Management (SPM), Stibo Systems, Supply Chain Performance Management (SCPM), Big Data

 Over the last four years Domo, a new brand in cloud-based data and analytics software, has worked to enable its customers to understand, collaborate and act on data to achieve business results.
 Led by its founder and CEO, Josh James, the company has worked to deliver software that provides both a good user experience and business value.
 Recently, at its 2015 customer conference Domopalooza, the company presented itself and its products to the general public.
 I had a chance to meet with company executives, employees and customers and view its products at this high-energy event and entertainment that I have not seen in years.

-Topics: Human Capital, mobile technology, Operational Performance Management (OPM), Analytics, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, Collaboration, Governance, Risk & Compliance (GRC), Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Domo, Financial Performance Management (FPM), SAB Miller, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: Analytics, Business Analytics, Business Collaboration, Business Intelligence, Business Performance Management (BPM), Cloud Computing, Collaboration, Customer Performance Management (CPM), Domo, Financial Performance Management (FPM), Governance, Risk & Compliance (GRC), Human Capital, Operational Performance Management (OPM), SAB Miller, Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Big Data

 This has been a dramatic year for Informatica, a major provider of data integration software.
 In August it was acquired and taken private by Permira funds and Canada Pension Plan Investment Board for about US$5.3 billion.
 This change was accompanied by shifts in its management.
 CEO Sohaib Abbasi became chairman and now has left, and many executives were replaced while Anil Chakravathy became CEO from being the Chief Product Officer.
 The new owners appear to have shifted the company’s strategic priorities to emphasize profitability with reduced headcount and return on the purchase investment.
 Despite these changes, during the past six months Informatica has made key product announcements that will impact its future and the future of data management.